TIGRLab/documentation/docs/methods/QSIprep_based_DWI_processing.md

 QSIprep works from BIDS converted datasets.

-For projects that use the ABCD-GE 104 direction DWI sequence (i.e. the TAY cohort study).
+For projects that use the ABCD-GE 104 direction DWI sequence (i.e. the TAY cohort study, SPIN-R - SPIN30).
 We find the following post-steps need to be done to prepare the data.

 - update IntendedFor - add to dmri-microstructure repo
 - make sure epi scans being used as dwi field maps don't have any non b=0 volumes (also remove .bvec and .bval files)

 ## Pre-processing

+This is an example of the preprocessing script used for a SPIN30 - which uses the ABCD-GE 104 direction DWI sequence.
+With reverse phase encoded b-zero fmaps for succestibility distortion correction (SDC).

 ```
 #!/bin/bash -l